-This family-friendly building on the sandy bay of Tamariu possesses all the ingredients needed for a at ease beach vacation.
-Rooms square measureeasy, however clean and modernwithal, and there’s additionallya wonderfulbuildingserving delicious Catalan food dishes.
+This family-friendly building on the sandy bay of Tamariu possesses all the ingredients needed for an at ease beach vacation.
+Rooms square measures, however clean and Modernwithal, and there are additionally Wonderfulbuildingserving delicious Catalan food dishes.

 The hotel is positioned right on Tamariu’s small seafront promenade, with the rough-sand beach about 30 seconds’ walk from the front door.
 The larger, sandier beaches of Calella de Palafrugell and Llafranc are less than 20 minutes’ drive away, and it’s also within easy reach of medieval hilltop towns such as Begur and Pals.
 The hotel may be the oldest in Tamariu and one of the oldest on the Costa Brava but the interiors have been tastefully decorated to feel fresh and contemporary.

 The bar, lounge, and restaurant are all bright and airy with beamed ceilings, nautical white and eau de nil walls, low leather poufs, and wicker lampshades.
 The hotel is run by two friendly sisters Susan and Anna – the fourth generation of the family to run the hotel.
 The other staff are young and helpful and can arrange kayaking, diving, and other local activities.
 There’s a nice snug area near reception with books available to borrow but with the sea on the doorstep, guests tend to spend more time on the terrace, or on the beach itself.